 - Tack cloths help great with cleaning dust and dirt after sanding

-- Acrylic paints, a sample of what you could use
+- Chalk Paint, a sample of what you could use

 Happy Independence to us all!